jayaesxh/Software-Lab-23/docs/Outer Walls and Grids Tab.rst

 Usage
 -----

-++Note: The following steps shall be proceeded after executing the steps from Dimensions Tab++
+**Note: The following steps shall be proceeded after executing the steps from Dimensions Tab**

 1. Click the ``Get Boundary Walls`` button.
 2. This button identifies the boundary walls in a revit model.